arsaboo/beets-plexsync/README.md

   For example, to import the Global Top-100 Apple Music playlist, use the command `beet plexplaylistimport -m Top-100 -u https://music.apple.com/us/playlist/top-100-global/pl.d25f5d1181894928af76c85c967f8f31`.
 Similarly, to import the Hot-hits USA playlist from Spotify, use the command `beet plexplaylistimport -m HotHitsUSA -u https://open.spotify.com/playlist/37i9dQZF1DX0kbJZpiYdZl`

+* `beet plexplaylistclear`: allows you to clear a Plex playlist.
+Use the `-m` flag to specify the playlist name to be cleared in Plex.